Navigating the World of DSPM for AI and Why It is Mission Critical for Enterprise Organizations

 Key strengths include:

-- Provides visibility into AI activities, especially for Microsoft 365 Copilot, agents, and other internal AI tools.
+• Provides visibility into AI activities, especially for Microsoft 365 Copilot, agents, and other internal AI tools

-- Offers ready-to-use policies, which allow admins to quickly activate protections without building everything from scratch.
+• Offers ready-to-use policies, which allow admins to quickly activate protections without building everything from scratch

-- Great for Microsoft-centric workflows as it works with Microsoft Security Copilot, Information Protection, Insider Risk Management, DLP, etc.
+• Works seamlessly with Microsoft Security Copilot, Information Protection, Insider Risk Management, DLP, etc.

 Coverage Gaps and Enterprise Limitations